 Never Get Over It.
 Artist: Michael Neale.
 CCLI #7127416.
 Album: Foundation

 I really like the sound of Michael Neale’s voice and style.
 With the incorporation of horns, the sound is something you don’t hear in worship music every day.
 Plus this song’s lyrics are fresh, avoiding the typical worship song cliches.
+It’s also one of the best worship songs about forgiveness that I’ve heard in a while.
 Well done, Michael.

 Inhabit.
 Artist: Leeland.
 CCLI #7133705.
 Album: Better Word